-Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed (Group -I) Journal VOLUME 12, ISSUE 1, JAN 2023 a) The lack of existing international treaty to govern the protection of animals.
+ISSN PRINT 2319 1775 Online 2320 7876 Research paper © 2012 IJFANS.
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 12, Iss 1, 2023 legal framework and few selected countries but much is needed to be done to attain inclusive animal protection.
+III.
+Result and Discussion a) The lack of existing international treaty to govern the protection of animals.

-II.
-Result and Discussion

-The 1969 Vienna Convention defines treaty as "an international agreement between nation states, either bi- lateral or multilateral, which commits the state to engage, or not engage, in certain actions and it is only between sovereign states.
-It is important to have treaties, or else the leaders of a country may function internally and externally as per their wish.
+The 1969 Vienna Convention defines treaty as "an international agreement between nation states, either bi- lateral or multilateral, which commits the state to engage, or not engage, in certain actions and it is only between sovereign states important to have treaties, or else the leaders of a country may function internally and externally as per their wish.
 If a country signs a treaty the leader cannot change mind as per his/ her wish and will have certain restrictions.
 For good reasons like plastic management, human rights, etc countries have signed treaties to limit their freedom and conduct actions for the good of the society.
 The country must abide by the provisions of the treaty if they are members unless it formally withdraws from the treaty.
 Treaties are powerful and it is considered as motivator for action for the countries who is a part of it.
-As, we have discussed in the introduction part many conscious individuals and organizations across the world are not happy the way animals are being treated in the modern times.
+As, we have discussed in the introduction many part conscious individuals and organizations across the world are not happy the way animals are being treated in the modern times.
 They believe that animals need a better life where they are protected from unnecessary pain and sufferings.
 All animals irrespective of their species specially the farm animals and stray animals are treated in an inhumane manner.
 For all these above reasons we urgently need a Universal treaty for the protection and welfare of animals.
 Some might argue that there is an already existing Universal declaration on animal welfare but since it is a declaration it is not binding on the states to do something or stop from doing something.
 It is different from treaties.
 This short declaration is like a public statement where it has primarily stated that all the countries should acknowledge that animal welfare is an important public policy issue, and it needs more attention for the benefit of the animals.
 While many countries have supported this document, but they are not legally bound to perform as per the declaration.
 Nobody will question if they don't act as per the declaration.
-They are just simple, good feeling that we have something as a reference for animal welfare.

-Research paper © 2012 IJFANS.
-All Rights Reserved, UGC CARE Listed ( Group -I) Journal VOLUME 12, ISSUE 1, JAN 2023 b) Existing International legal instruments are purely made to achieve smooth trade rather than providing animal protection.
+They are just simple, good feeling that we have something as a reference for animal welfare. b) Existing International legal instruments are purely made to achieve smooth trade rather than providing animal protection.
 The existing international treaties divides animal into the categories of domestic and wild animals.
 There is no common treaty as of now.
 The primary focus of these international treaties for wildlife is the preservation of the endangered species or to protect and manage the commercially valuable species so that they will not become endangered.
 Treaties like Convention on International Trade in Endangered Species and Wild Fauna and Flora (CITES) says very little about the welfare of the individual animals while transportation from one country to another.
 The countries that have signed the treaty have not clearly mentioned what actions will lead towards cruelty to animals.
-Similarly, Convention on Biological Diversity (CBD), which aims to protect the environment and the wildlife unfortunately has said nothing about the welfare of individual animals.
+Similarly, Convention on Biological Diversity (CBD),